One Eyed Man

 One Eyed Man is the second studio album by Australian musician Mark Seymour.
 The album was released in March 2001 and peaked at number 67 on the ARIA Charts.
 Seymour said the album's title was inspired by an incident during a 1998 Hunters and Collectors tour when he was mugged in Sydney's Kings Cross nightclub precinct by a group led by a man with one eye.
 He said the album marked a break from the "Hunters hangover" evident on his solo debut, King Without a Clue.

-At the ARIA Music Awards of 2001, the album won the award for ARIA Award for Best Adult Contemporary Album.
+At the ARIA Music Awards of 2001, the album won the award for Best Adult Contemporary Album.

 Reception

 The album received positive reviews, with some noting similarities with the sound of Crowded House.
 A profile of Seymour in the Sydney Morning Herald also observed a Crowded House connection, claiming the album contained "the poppiest songs he's written", while Iain Sheddon in The Australian described One Eyed Man as a "polished, cleverly constructed album of strong pop songs that has cast him in the same light as his brother Nick's former band, Crowded House".